Solomon Udo: Club career

 On 13 June 2018, Udo signed for Banants.

 On 10 September 2020, Ararat Yerevan announced the signing of Udo.
 On 22 February 2021, Ararat Yerevan announced that Udo had moved to Kazakhstan Premier League club Shakhter Karagandy.

 On 30 July 2021, Udo joined Atyrau on loan from Shakhter Karagandy for the remainder of the 2021 season.

 On 30 January 2022, Udo signed for Ararat-Armenia.
+On 19 June 2023, Ararat-Armenia confirmed the departure of Udo at the end of his contract.

+On 15 January 2024, Pyunik announced the signing of Udo as a free-agent having previously been playing for Caspiy.
+On 8 August 2025, he left the club.

+On 8 August 2025, Udo joined Saudi First Division League side Al-Arabi.

 International career

 Udo made his international debut for Armenia on 14 October 2020 in the UEFA Nations League, coming on as a substitute in the 42nd minute for Artak Grigoryan in their 1–1 draw against Estonia.

 Personal life

 Udo was born in Ikot Ekpene, Nigeria.
+He is happily married and a father of two.